Richard M. Mills Jr.: Ambassador to Nigeria

 On July 11, 2022, President Joe Biden announced his intent to nominate Mills to be the next United States ambassador to Nigeria.
 On July 28, 2022, his nomination was sent to the Senate.
 His nomination was not acted upon for the rest of the year and was returned to Biden on January 3, 2023.

-President Biden renominated Mills the same day.
-His nomination is pending before the Senate Foreign Relations Committee.
+President Biden renominated Mills the same day and a hearing on his nomination was held before the Senate Foreign Relations Committee on March 1, 2023.
+The committee favorably reported his nomination on July 13, 2023 and the Senate confirmed his nomination on May 2, 2024 by voice vote.
+He arrived in Nigeria on June 22, 2024.
+He presented his credentials to President of Nigeria on July 25, 2024.